atbcb/usab-uswds/_ada-guides/chapter-10-play-areas.md

 ![photo of a girl with a wheelchair using a transfer system]({{ site.baseurl }}{{ page.image-directory }}chapter10/play-guide/46.jpg){: .float-left .img-medium}

 A transfer system provides access to elevated play components within a composite system by connecting different levels with transfer platforms and steps.
 A transfer system provides access to elevated play components without the use of a wheelchair or mobility devices.
 At least 50 percent of the elevated play components can be connected by a transfer system in play areas with fewer than 20 elevated components.
 In play areas with 20 or more elevated play components, transfer systems may be used to connect up to 25 percent of the elevated play components and the rest of the elevated play components required to be on an accessible route must be connected  by a ramp.

 **A transfer system typically consists of a transfer platform, transfer steps, and transfer supports. **

 Where a transfer system is provided, such a combination of transfer platforms and transfer steps provides a continuous accessible route to elevated play components.
 A transfer system provides individuals the space necessary to physically transfer up or down in a composite play structure.
-Where provided, a 24-inch (610 mm) minimum width is necessary for individuals moving around a structure.
+Where provided, a 24 inch (610 mm) minimum width is necessary for individuals moving around a structure.

 Consider the distance someone must travel to reach play components accessed by transfer systems.
 When a transfer system is placed directly next to a slide, for example, access to the elevated play component must be carefully designed to minimize the distance someone must transfer to reach it.